blove/ngrx-course/docs/store/sidenav-select.md

 * The `Store` singleton object is both an `Observer` and an `Observable`.
 * Since it is an `Observable` we can invoke the `pipe()` method.
 * We use the `select()` operator from the @ngrx/store module to select a slice of data within the state object.
-* We specify the `isOpened` selector we declared previously.
+* We specify the `sidenavIsOpen` selector we declared previously.

 ## Review ShellComponent Template